josephdburdick/josephdburdick/README.md

 Hiya, I'm Joe 🤘
 ===========================================================================================================================

-My multi-decade experience covers a range of sectors, including retail, healthcare, and media, where I've consistently delivered innovative and user-centric digital solutions.
+My multi-decade experience covers a range of sectors including retail, healthcare, and media, where I've consistently delivered innovative and user-centric digital solutions.
 My technical expertise is complemented by a solid understanding of various client needs and a knack for adapting to evolving technologies and design trends.

 * 🌍  Mostly the east coast and currently based in Brooklyn, NYC
 * ✉️  Contact me at [josephdburdick@proton.me](mailto:josephdburdick@proton.me)